UAB vs. Southern Miss NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- UAB has combined with its opponents to score more than 43.5 points in all five games this season.

-- Southern Miss' games have gone over 43.5 points in just one opportunity this season.

-- The two teams combine to score 41.3 points per game, 2.2 less than the over/under in this contest.
+- The two teams combine to average 41.3 points per game, 2.2 less than the total in this contest.

 - These two squads surrender a combined 49.7 points per game, 6.2 more than this contest's over/under.